avdgrinten/riot-challenge2016/README.md

 	corresponds to just adding a single middleware function to the express application.

 * MongoDB (server side)

+	A document oriented database like MongoDB makes it much more easier to handle unstructured data like summoner mastery information.

 * Handlebars.js (server side + client side)